LLNL/axom/src/components/sidre/docs/sphinx/file_io.rst

 operation should be performed and what file format should be used.
 The loadExternalData() method takes no protocol argument since it is only used with the sidre_hdf5 protocol.
 The save() method can also take a pointer to an Attribute object.
-If not specified, all Views are saved, but if an Attribute pointer is provided, only Views with that Attribute set will be saved.
+If that Attribute pointer is null, all Views are saved, but if an Attribute pointer is provided, only Views with that Attribute explicitly set will be saved.

 Insert a link to Doxygen for Group, and mention that protocols are listed here.